 Clean the top of the master cylinder area before removing the cap.
-Add fluid to bring the level up to the "MAX" mark on the side of the master cylinder reservoir.
+Add fluid to bring the level up to the top of the "FULL" mark on the side of the master cylinder reservoir.

 Overfilling of fluid is not recommended because it may cause leaking in the system.